nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 | `configs/pipeline.json` | Pipeline metadata; not read by the ranker (S08) |
 | `benchmark/scenarios.json` | S01–S14 ground truth |

 Local command: `python -m agentic_cicd rank --fixtures fixtures --output outputs/latest`.
 Generated files go under the output directory (gitignored).
-The S12 `configs/` weights location is not used yet.
+When present, `configs/scoring_weights.json` is merged into the frozen ranker (S12).
+That overlay changes scores; it is not training.

 **Rejected as the product:** training loops, hyperparameter search, large Hugging Face models, and any design whose main difficulty is model quality.